 Q: How do I access my pay information?

-A: House staff are required to participate in direct deposit.
-This simply means that pay is deposited directly in a designated bank account each monthly pay period.
+A: GME residents and fellows are required to participate in direct deposit.
+This simply means that pay is deposited directly in a designated bank account each bi-weekly pay period.
 You may access documentation for every pay period online through myUK Employee-Self Service available by signing on to myUK.

 Q: How do I change bank accounts for Direct Deposit?

 A: The simplest way to change your Direct Deposit information is through myUK Employee Self-Service “Bank Information” feature.